ioanbadarinza/Facultate-Public/DS-PT/README.md

 When choosing the datasets, make sure that you will be able to apply the prediction algorithms that you have to use for this.

-C. For each dataset create a Google Colab (or JupyterLab) Notebook that will contain the following:
+3. For each dataset create a Google Colab (or JupyterLab) Notebook that will contain the following:

 - Perform thorough data analysis (this should include at least 1 or 2 types of charts)
 - Perform any type of data transformation/cleaning (if needed)